Freehold Jewish Center: 21st century

 In 2002, the synagogue commissioned the writing of a new torah scroll, for $30,000.
 The following year, it was one of a number of area synagogues that took part in helping fund the building of a new home for a family, under the auspices of the Freehold Area Habitat for Humanity.
 In April 2003, the synagogue named its chapel the Oglensky Chapel, after David Oglensky, a synagogue member and soldier who had been a lieutenant and commander in the 740th Tank Battalion of the U.S. First Army killed in the Battle of the Bulge, who for his gallantry was awarded posthumously the Purple Heart and the Silver Star.
 Family members had constructed the synagogue's ark and benches by hand after his death.

 In 2006, the synagogue had a membership of 260 families.
 By 2010, membership had fallen to 175 families.

 In 2011, to commemorate its centennial year, the synagogue planned a series of events.
 Past president Jerry Einhorn said: “I think it’s absolutely wonderful we have reached our 100th year.
 It’s a beautiful synagogue, and I look forward to its next 500 years.”
 That year marked Greene's 13th and final year as the congregation's rabbi.

-As of 2016 the congregation's Rabbi is Ira Samuel Grussgott, the Cantor is Aron Heller, the Executive Director is Marvin Krakower and the President is Jesse Glick.
+As of 2025 the congregation's Rabbi Andrew Schultz, The Executive Director is Tracey Barbour and the President is Jeffrey Malkin.